Territory

 Isabella: desire, loss, and overlapping worlds

 Read moreI’m writing about Isabella, one of two women who taught me the most about my sexuality.
-She showed me my cock could be an object of desire, while Cecil taught me my desire itself could be desired.
+She showed me my cock could be an object of desire, while the Secretary taught me my desire itself could be desired.
 I miss them both — not just for sex, but for the intimacy we shared.

 Shame: reflections on self-acceptance over time